lukeed/totalist/readme.md

 ## Modes

-There are two "versions" of `totalist`:
+There are two "versions" of `totalist` available:

 #### "async"
 > **Node.js:** >= 8.x<br>